ThomG1/Replica-Recordings/README.md

 - The site was deployed to GitHub pages.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://thomg1.github.io/Replica-Recordings/

 ## Credits

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- Bootstrap version 5.2 has been used throughout for responsiveness.
 - Partial sections of the code were taken from Code Institute's Love Running and Resume Projects.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The image slider in the index.html page was built using Avi Kohn's CSS Image Slider w/ next/prev btns & nav dots - https://codepen.io/AMKohn/details/DZYKEV

 ### Media